hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 Each of these different styles of planning produced different styles of painting.
 Planning improved the overall composition while removing some of the spontaneity of the drawing, and taking time away from working on details.
 So I would plan based on my goals for the painting.

 As I progressed, I ended up with hybrid strategies.
+At any moment, Painting different subtasks all seem to deman attention: planning the drawing, adjusting the composition, painting and refining details, stepping back and seeing how things are going.

-When I watch this timelapse of a painting from just after my Sabbatical, I see that I jumped around, in a sort-of tug-of-war between different goals, of being eager to draw details while trying to form a plan first.
+For example, when I watch this timelapse of a painting from just after my Sabbatical, I see myself jumping around.
 It looks like I first wanted to have rough background colors in place, then I got distracted trying to capture the nuances of the clouds, then I went back to planning by sketching an outline of the buildings, then I blocked out colors, and so on:
 <center>
 <video width="640" height="480" controls>
   <source src="../../../images/ipad_timelapse/14th.mp4" type="video/mp4">